drone-plugins/drone-git/README.md

 * does not work with deployment events
 * does not support depth
+* only works with github pull requests (hard coded ref)
-* will not clone submodules
+* cloning submodules is out of scope